amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ## Reference architecture: eShopOnDapr

 The accompanying eShopOnDapr reference application implements an output binding example.
-It triggers the Dapr [SendGrid](https://docs.dapr.io/operations/components/setup-bindings/supported-bindings/sendgrid/) binding to send a user an email when a new order is started.
+It triggers the Dapr [SendGrid](https://docs.dapr.io/operations/components/setup-bindings/supported-bindings/sendgrid/) binding to send a user an email when a new order is placed.
 You can find this binding in the `eshop-email.yaml` file in the components folder:

 ```yaml
 apiVersion: dapr.io/v1alpha1